Moondog: Early life

 Hardin was born in Marysville, Kansas, to Louis Thomas Hardin, an Episcopalian minister, and Norma Alves.
 Hardin started playing a set of drums that he made from a cardboard box at the age of five.
 His family relocated to Wyoming, where his father opened a trading post at Fort Bridger.
 At one point, his father took him to an Arapaho Sun Dance where he sat on the lap of Chief Yellow Calf and played a tom-tom made from buffalo skin.
 He also played drums for the high school band in Hurley, Missouri.

 On July 4, 1932, the 16-year-old Hardin found an object in a field which he did not realise was a dynamite cap.
 While he was handling it, the explosive detonated in his face and permanently blinded him.
 His older sister, Ruth, would read to him daily after the accident for many years.
 Here he had his first encounters with philosophy, science and myth that formed his character.
-One book in particular, The First Violin, inspired him to pursue music.
+One book in particular, The First Violin by Jessie Fothergill, inspired him to pursue music.
 Up to that point he had been interested mainly in percussion instruments, but from then on, he became obsessed with the desire to become a composer.

 After learning the principles of music in several schools for blind young men across middle America, he taught himself the skills of ear training and composition.
 He studied with Burnet Tuthill at the Iowa School for the Blind.

 He then moved to Batesville, Arkansas, where he lived until 1942, when he obtained a scholarship to study in Memphis, Tennessee.
 Although he was largely self-taught in music, learning predominantly by ear, he learned some music theory from books in braille during his time in Memphis.

 In 1943, Hardin moved to New York, where he met classical musicians including Leonard Bernstein and Arturo Toscanini, as well as jazz performers such as Charlie Parker and Benny Goodman, whose upbeat tempos and often humorous compositions would influence Hardin's later work.
 One of his early street posts was near the 52nd Street nightclub strip, and he was known to jazz musicians.
 By 1947, Hardin had adopted the name "Moondog" in honor of a dog "who used to howl at the moon more than any dog I knew of."